Q&A – What to expect from a damp survey

 Q: What happens next?

 This all depends on what was found during the survey.
 As the Inspection Report can be detailed and sometimes quite technical.
-I like to contact my clients to answer any questions they might have and I am always on hand to help.
+We like to contact my clients following the survey to answer any questions they might have and I am always on hand to help.

 Q: What do you do if a client wants to go ahead with the work?